 The fourth in the renowned travel series is yet another success from Steven Coogan and Rob Brydon.
 While none of the sequels have fully lived up to the masterful 2011 original, all of them have had solid laughs and surprising poignancy.

 Elijah Wood is summoned by his estranged father to visit him after vanishing for thirty years.
 When he arrives, things get very creepy indeed.
 This film bounces from thriller to comedy to horror… all in a breezy ninety-minute clip.
 This wacky trip entertained throughout.

 Mark Wahlberg has teamed up with director, Peter Berg, yet again, to deliver a solid run-of-the-mill cop corruption drama that hits all of the familiar beats.
 It is meat and potatoes film-making that comfortably clears the bar for acceptable entertainment.

 6.5 / 10

-Chris Hemsworth delivers a solid meat and potatoes action flick with “John Wick” level action.
+Chris Hemsworth delivers a solid action flick with “John Wick” level visuals and choreography.
 It is fast paced and generally easy to follow.
 Character development is at a bare minimum, but it manages to wow with some cool one-take sequences and great fight scenes.